justin8/docker-stacks/unifi/README.md

 To install/update the service:

-1. Make a copy of `env.example` as `.env` in this folder and customize it
-2. Ensure that all required directories already exist
-3. Run `./install` to install the service
+1. Run `./install` to install the service